-A limitation of the study is the sample size.
-Despite the observe accuracy of the model, further validation with a diverse patient population from different centers for instance is required to evaluate the generalizability of the model.
-A wide uncertainty in C-indices indicates that the model accuracy varies for different patients, potentially due to limited training data.
-In our study, we limited cross-validation to 4 k-folds.
-With more samples, 5 k-fold or 10 k-fold cross validation, may be conducted to have more testing sets so that accuracy evaluation has more statistical power.
-Feature selection may be unnecessary with sufficient samples as a random forest can in theory filter variables that have low predictive information gain [31] given enough data.
-Future studies may include patients before and after radiotherapy, as texture in CT scans may change after treatment.
+Despite the observed accuracy of the model, further validation with a diverse patient population from different centers for instance is required to evaluate generalizability.
+With more samples, 5 k-fold or 10 k-fold cross validation, may be conducted to have more testing sets so that accuracy evaluation has more statistical power with less aggressive feature selection [35].
+As the samples are limited to patients treated with primary or adjuvant RT, future studies may include patients before and after radiotherapy, as texture in CT scans may change after treatment.
+Another exclusion is of patients who are deceased, and we were unable to evaluate the effect of death on the recurrence prediction model, which may require reparameterization with competing risks.
+With sufficient data, deep learning with convolutional neural networks is another potential method to predict survival and has been used previously to predict response to chemotherapy for CLM [36].
+However, deep learning models are more difficult to interpret than radiomic features due to the multiple layers of matrix convolutions.

-Although radiomic features may be predictive, we are limited in the clinical interpretation of the features.
-For instance, high skewness indicates that the intensities in the region of interest are not symmetrically distributed.
+It has been a reported challenge of radiomics that these is no standardized cutoff or clinical interpretation of features [15].
+For instance, high skewness indicates that the intensities are not symmetrically distributed.
 This may indicate inhomogeneous interactions of electromagnetic radiation with the liver tissue, but the cause of the inhomogeneity is not well understood.
 Hence, the features determined to be predictive require future studies to understand how they are related to pathophysiology of metastases.

-5. Conclusion

-We have developed a time-dependent tumor progression prediction model for CRM treated with RT utilizing radiomic features from CT scans and an AI random survival forest.
+In this work, we have developed a time-dependent tumor progression prediction model for CLM treated with primary or adjuvant RT utilizing radiomic features from CT scans and an AI random survival forest.
 The model was able to achieve good C-indices utilizing radiomic features from the liver parenchyma and tumor volume or with treatment data.
-As a proof of concept, this study provides support that radiomic AI methods may be further developed to aid in prognostic decision making.
+As a proof of concept, this study provides support that radiomic AI methods may be further developed to aid in prognostic decision making in radiation oncology.
 Radiomic features determined to be predictive may be investigated in the future to understand structural changes reflected in radiomic observations in the CT scan to provide new directions for clinician analysis of liver texture.

 Acknowledgments: